antybubbs/kaya/README.md

 welcome.

-If you've built something with Kaya or have suggestions to improve it, we'd love to hear from you.
+If you've built something with Kaya or have suggestions to improve it, I would love to hear from you.

 ------------------------------------------------------------------------